openMF/mifos-gazelle/docs/MIFOSX.md

 kubectl -n mifosx logs <pod-name> -c wait-postgres
 ```

+**A Pentaho report returns 500 with `NullPointerException: ... "locale" is null`** — the request is missing the required `locale` parameter.
+Add `&locale=en`.

 **A Pentaho report returns 403 "Failed to execute query"** — the plugin's datasource did not resolve for the tenant; see the per-tenant limitation above.
+This is the expected result on a stock deploy until a fixed plugin release ships.
 Confirm the plugin itself loaded:
 ```bash
 kubectl -n mifosx logs <fineract-pod> -c fetch-reporting-plugin kubectl -n mifosx exec <fineract-pod> -- ls /app/plugins | wc -l   # expect 71 jars